Skip to main content

 The Systemic Environment Stress Cortisol and Inflammation

 The body’s capacity for anabolism is perpetually in a tug-of-war with catabolic forces.
 The primary hormonal driver of catabolism is cortisol, a glucocorticoid released by the adrenal glands in response to stress.
-Chronic stress, whether psychological, physiological from overtraining, or from poor lifestyle choices like sleep deprivation, leads to chronically elevated levels.
+Chronic stress, whether psychological, physiological from overtraining, or from poor lifestyle choices like sleep deprivation, leads to chronically elevated cortisol levels.

 Lifestyle adjustments are the first line of defense in managing cortisol.
 Optimizing sleep is perhaps the most effective strategy.
 A full night of sleep, with adequate deep sleep stages, is required to clear cortisol from the system and allow for the dominance of anabolic hormones like HGH and testosterone.